 Anoop’s love of all things automobile resulted in a move from India to Australia when he started working in a car company.
-Along the way, he worked as an engineer, salesperson, manager in warranty operations until he got into the HR department.
+Along the way, he worked as an engineer, salesperson, and manager in warranty operations until he got into the human resources (HR) department.
 Having such an expansive career across multiple different department has made Anoop the leader he is today.

-Anoop believes in the concept of an “inner hero” each person has.
-He states that people want to come to work and do the best they can.
-Since that inner hero exists in all of us, it’s up to people leaders to find the best way to tap into it for each individual on their team.
+Anoop believes that each person has an “inner hero.“ He states that people want to come to work and do the best they can.
+As that inner hero exists in all of us, it’s up to people leaders to find the best way to tap into it for each individual on their team.

 Patrick Cournoyer: Unlocking our inner hero.
 I really like the sound of that.
 When I was doing research on guests for this season of Be More, I came across the profile of my guest today.
 He believes that there is unlimited inherent human potential to unlock inner work heroes.
 I immediately knew that he had to be a part of the conversation.
 Anoop Chaudhuri is the Vice President of Human Resources for Ford Motor Company in Australia and New Zealand and has had an impressive career at Ford for over 32 years.